 - Locally designated prior to 2009 (N)

-- Existing infrastructure (Y)
+Existing infrastructure (N)

+- A 230-kV transmission line is within

+- or adjacent to a portion of the corridor.

-- Six natural gas pipelines run the length of the corridor.
+- Multiple natural gas, crude oil, and refined product pipelines are within or adjacent to a portion of the corridor.

-- Rocky Mountain oil pipeline follows the entire length of the corridor.

-- Highway I-80
+- Highway I-80/U.S. Route 30 for less than a mile.

 - Energy potential near the corridor (Y)

-- 3 substations are within 5 mi of the corridor.
+- 1 substation is within 5 mi of the corridor.

 - Corridor changes since 2009 (N)

-&lt;sup>1 American Wind Energy Association, National Grid, PacifiCorp, Rocky Mountain Area Transmission Study, Western Utility Group, and Wyoming Natural Gas Pipeline Authority
+1 American Wind Energy Association, National Grid, PacifiCorp, Rocky Mountain Area Transmission Study, Western Utility Group, and Wyoming Natural Gas Pipeline Authority

 Figure 2.
-Corridor 129-221 and nearby electric transmission lines and pipelines
+Corridor 73-129 and nearby electric transmission lines and pipelines